macieklamberski/pudding/readme.md

 		...
 	)),

 There also need to be created additional table in database to store translated text.
 Each model has to have separate table named the same as main table with `_i18n` suffix added at the end of name (eg. `posts_i18n`).
+Table schema should look like this:

+	CREATE TABLE `whatevers_i18n` (
+	  `record_id` int(11) NOT NULL,
+	  `lang_code` varchar(10) DEFAULT NULL,
+	  ...
+	  `name` varchar(255) NOT NULL,
+	  `content` text NOT NULL,
+	  ...
+	) ENGINE=InnoDB DEFAULT CHARSET=utf8;

+Two first fields (`record_id` and `lang_code`) are required for each `*_18n` table.
+The will store references to which record and language that translation refers.
+Other fields are model-specific and you create table field for each field from model which will be translated.
+This means that translated fields are not needed in the main table and they can be easily removed.
+Main table should contain only the fields that were not marked as translated.

 Fetching translated data is simple.
 To get text for currently set language (based on lang set in `I18n::lang()`) use `$object->field_name` or `$object->get('field_name')` as usual.
 Getting text in specific language can be done by adding lang suffix to field name - `$object->field_name_lang` or `$object->get('field_name_lang')`.
 Examples:

 	I18n::lang('en');

-	// Getting text in default language
+	// Getting text in default language (in that case English)
 	$object->name;
 	$object->get('name');